AnoushkaTripathi/NASSCOM-VSD-SoC-design-Program/README.md

 the “Y chart” because of its shape, which resembles the letter “Y”

-# Introduction to IC Design components and terminologies
+#  IC Design components and terminologies

 - Core